 The Purple Line Corridor Coalition (PLCC) is comprised of public, nonprofit and private organizations that have pledged to work together with state transportation officials to address the full gamut of community needs.
 The PLCC's primary task is to ensure that investments preserve the communities and protect existing residents living along the proposed rail line.
 More specifically, PLCC is working to ensure housing stability for people who live in the corridor today.
-We believe that there is a pathway to preserve at least 17,000 homes currently affordable to people who earn \$70,000 annually or less.
-In addition, we are working to ensure that we retain the 8,500 homes with current rent protections that keep them affordable.
-Both of these steps are critical as areas around some of the rail stations remains one of the last affordable communities in the region for low-and moderate-income households.
+We believe that there is a pathway to preserve at least 17,000 homes currently affordable to households that earn \$70,000 annually or less.
+This includes working to ensure that we retain the 8,500 homes with current rent protections that keep them affordable.
+Both of these steps are critical - the area around the rail station remains one of the last affordable communities in the region for low-and moderate-income households.
 Today, over half of the population living in neighborhoods between New Carrollton and Long Branch earn below the area median income.
 Our intention is to work with a diverse range of strong partners to ensure that current residents, no matter where they work, have a stable, affordable place to call home.

 As a first step to build the PLCC housing action plan, we listened.
-We conducted listening sessions across the area to hear residents, businesses, and other stakeholders talk about needs and aspirations for the communities.
+We conducted listening sessions across the area to hear residents, businesses, and other stakeholders talk about the needs and aspirations of communities.
 Next, we did our homework.
-Recent work by both counties to update zoning and development regulations, revise policies, evaluate county housing needs and adopt a variety of plans - including sector plans for Montgomery County's Purple Line station areas to the Comprehensive Housing Strategy in Prince George's County - were reviewed.
-Then, we put together a pathway forward that reflected what we heard and what we learned.

-This document reflects the primary strategies that
+Recent work by both counties to update zoning and development regulations, revise policies, evaluate county housing needs and adopt a variety of plans - including sector plans for Montgomery County's Purple Line station areas to the County Comprehensive Strategy Report - Housing Opportunity for All - in Prince George's County were reviewed.
+Then, we put together a pathway forward that reflected what we heard and learned.
+This document reflects the primary strategies that emerged for the PLCC to undertake in the next three years.

-years.

-emerged for the PLCC to undertake in the next three

 Our promise is to remain committed and accountable.
-This Housing Action Plan provides a living framework for residents and local businesses to monitor our collective progress and to engage in this work.
-The PLCC plan identifies 12 different key actions to advance between now and 2023 to ensure housing opportunity for all along the corridor.
+This Housing Action Plan provides a living framework for residents and local businesses to monitor our collective progress and to engage in the work.
+The PLCC plan identifies 12 different key actions to advance between now and 2023 to ensure housing opportunity all along the corridor.
 The Plan's 12 recommendations are organized into three categories: